kavyanshpandey/hacktoberfest-2021/README.md

 # [Hacktoberfest-2021]
 This repo will consist merge from the all participants of hacktoberfest powered by DigitalOcean.
+This is the hacktober fest which basically organise on October month of every year must sjare with your friends and family member.
 **Please Note that this project has been excluded from hacktoberfest on 5th Oct 2021.
 You guys can make PRs on other pinned repositories.**